slang-i18n/slang/slang/README.md

 To keep the order of the keys consistent, you can normalize the translations.
 They will follow the same order as the base locale.

+As a side effect, this command also reformats the translation file/files.

 ```sh
 dart run slang normalize [--locale=fr-FR]
 ```